-- An Interim Order may be issued if the after the respondent has been served, or when they are in the process of being served, but they have not yet had their court hearing.
+- An Interim Order may be issued if after the respondent has been served or when they are in the process of being served, but they have not yet had their court hearing.
 The Interim Order can last up to 30 days.

-If you find yourself the respondent of an unnecessary protection order, it would behoove you to seek counsel.
-You may be banished from your home and unable to be in the presence of your other family members including children and parents.
+If you find yourself the respondent of an unnecessary protection order, it will behoove you to seek counsel.
+You may be banished from your home and unable to be in the presence of your other family members, including children and parents.
 This is more than an inconvenience.
-A skilled lawyer will advise you of your rights.

 Illinois Order of Protection Statute

 According to Illinois Order of Protection statutes, the withdrawal or dismissal of an order of protection request will be viewed without prejudice.
 No further actions would be required.

 If, however, the respondent to the order is being prosecuted for domestic battery, the request for the protection order will not be dismissed while the charges are pending.